 The Texas municipal setting designation law states that a person, including a local government, may submit a request to the executive director of the TCEQ for a MSD for property if the property is within the corporate limits or extraterritorial jurisdiction of a municipality authorized by statute that has a population of at least 20,000.

 Additionally, a public drinking water supply system must exist that satisfies the requirements of Chapter 341 of the Texas Health and Safety Code and that supplies or is capable of supplying drinking water to the property for which designation is sought and property within one-half mile of that property.

-Upon receiving the application, the Environmental Services Director will distribute copies of the application to various departments for staff review.
-Staff will review the application noting any discrepancies in the application, and advising of any City interests that may potentially be impacted by the proposed MSD.
+Upon receiving the application, the Environmental Services Department will distribute copies of the application to various departments for staff review.
+Staff will review the application noting any discrepancies in the application, and advising of any city interests that may potentially be impacted by the proposed (MSD).

-After the staff review process is complete, the Director will make a determination as to whether the application is complete.
+After the staff review process is complete, the department will make a determination as to whether the application is complete.
 If it is complete, the Director will schedule a public meeting.

-After the public hearing, the Director will schedule a public hearing.
+After the public hearing, the department will schedule a public hearing.

 Yes.
 The purpose of a public meeting is for the applicant to provide information to the affected community about municipal setting designations and the application, and to obtain input on the application prior to a formal hearing before the City Council.
 The applicant or applicant’s representative must appear at the public meeting.

 If the applicant fails to appear at the public meeting either in person or by representative, the application shall be deemed withdrawn and the application fee forfeited.